uio-carpentry/2020-11-11-uio/index.md

   attempt to provide them.
 </p>
 {% else %}
-  We are dedicated to providing a positive and accessible learning environment for all.
+  We are dedicated to providing a positive and accessible online learning environment for all.
 Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
 </p>